formkit/docs-content/essentials/styling.md

 ## Classes prop

-The classes prop is similar to the section-key class prop except it allows setting classes on all sections at the same time.
+The classes prop is similar to the section-key class prop except it allows setting classes on all sections at the same time:

 <example
 name="Classes prop"